How does Orlistat work?

 Published: Friday 14 October 2016

-Orlistat works by blocking the action of gastric and pancreatic lipases and so stops the breakdown of fat into smaller particles.
-This means that fat is too large to be absorbed into the bloodstream and so instead simply passes through the body unchanged and is consequently removed in your stools.
+Orlistat is the name of the medication and the active ingredient which works by blocking the action of gastric and pancreatic lipases and so stops the breakdown of fat into smaller particles.
+This means that the fat is too large to be absorbed into the bloodstream and so instead simply passes through the body unchanged and is consequently removed in your stools.
 Dietary fat is high in calories and if these calories can’t be absorbed this in turn leads to weight loss.

 How do you take Orlistat?